*This obituary has been updated to include information about the time and date of a memorial service as well as where memorial donations can be sent.

 True to her beliefs, she donated her body to University of Missouri School of Medicine for medical research.
 Her cremated remains will be interred at the Missouri State Veterans Cemetery at Jacksonville, MO.
-Memorial services will be held at a later date.

 Born January 25, 1927, in Wardell, MO, to William W. and Bessie Mercer, she would graduate from the University of Tennessee-Memphis and embark on a successful career as an X-ray technician working in Austin, TX, New Orleans and the Ellis Fischel Cancer Research Center in Columbia, MO.

 She was united in marriage to Carl H. Niewoehner on March 24, 1951, in Memphis, TN.
 With her husband she would reside in New Orleans and Poteau, OK, before arriving in Columbia, MO in 1955.